lcaballero/rubber-stamp/files/targets/t2/readme.md

-File to force git to maintian the parent directory so that it arrives in a checkout.
+File to force git to maintain the parent directory so that it arrives in a checkout.